-Hooks – Please use only barbless Singles or Doubles on our waters as fish are more likely to survive following release.
+Hooks – Only single, barbless hooks may be used on the fishery.
 Salmon or sea-trout should be handled with the utmost care prior to release and should never be lifted vertically from the water.

 Clothing and Footwear – There is nothing more miserable than being cold and wet.
 Donegal will often deliver four seasons in one day so warm clothes and waterproof jackets and pull-ups are advised.

 There is no necessity for wading on either of our rivers.
 Wellingtons or sturdy walking boots are all you will require.

 Midges – In Donegal there is normally enough wind to keep the midges at bay.
 However, it is advisable to carry a midge net or midge repellent for those calm, warm days when they are active.

 VISITOR PERMITS.
 These are available from McGee’s Service Station, Main Street, Falcarragh.
 State licences may also be purchased here.